Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \begin{example} Suppose $G_1= \mathbb F_3\rtimes \Z$ is a hyperbolic, free-(on three generators)-by-cyclic group and let $t$ be a generator of the copy of $\Z$.
 Let $G$ be the double of $G_1$ taken along $\Z$.
 Let $H_1=\mathbb F_3\subset G_1$.
 Then all the hypotheses of Corollary \ref{new cor sec 6} are satisfied.
-So the CT map exists for the inclusion $H_1* H_1\map G_1 *_{\Z} G_1$ but the projection hypothesis for the inclusion of the corresponding trees of spaces fails to hold. \end{example}
+So the CT map exists for the inclusion $H_1* H_1\map G_1 *_{\Z} G_1$ but the compatible fiberwise projection condition for the inclusion of the corresponding trees of spaces fails to hold. \end{example}